Find Your Match

 One of the most important things here is what factors should you consider when choosing universities?
 Both sides of the equation is important.
 You need to know what universities consider when they select students.
-And, of course, you need to know how you will consider the select universities to apply to.
+And, of course, you need to know how to shortlist universities for an MS abroad.

 The most important thing is the field of interest.
 When we say field of interest it means the area in which you want to specialize in your Master’s or PhD program.
 This has to be something that you’re really interested in.